 A slow cooker is an ingenious appliance.
 It’s simple.
 It cooks slowly.
-Really slow—like it takes 8 hours to get a meal ready where other methods can take 30 minutes.
+Real—like it takes 8 hours to get a meal ready where other methods can take 30 minutes.
 But unlike that 30-minute meal, a slow cooker doesn’t require work.
 It doesn’t need a babysitter.
 No coddling required with a slow cooker.
-You can just throw the ingredients into the slow cooker, set it, and walk away.
+You can just throw the ingredients into the cooker, set it, and walk away.

 But that’s not all.
 A slow cooker requires very little energy.
 It costs on average, 21 cents to run a slow cooker for 10 hours.
 If you roast a pork roast for 2 hours in the oven instead of using the slow cooker for 10 hours, you would spend $2.51 to operate an electric oven or $1.49 to operate a gas oven.
 Multiply the low cooking costs for a slow cooker over an entire year, and you will experience real savings.